skeoop/skeoop.github.io/Project-Reviews.md

 * Project uses JDBC instead of ORM, and  does not define any DAO to encapsulate database part.
 * Hardcode database URL, user, and password into code (`jdbc.java`)
-* Uses "root" user and empty password to connect to MySQL database on Google cloud!
+* Uses "root" user and empty password to connect to MySQL database on Google Cloud!
 This is really insecure -- anyone can login and do whatever they want.
-* Since all users are sharing same database on Google Cloud SQL, all their data will overlap.
+* Since all users are sharing same database on Google Cloud SQL, all their data is mixed together.
 So the app is not useful as a personal inceome/expense tracker.
-* Since this app is designed for an individual user, in would be better to use an embedded database like H2, HSQLDB, Derby, or Sqlite.
+* Since this app is designed for an individual user, in would be better to use an embedded database like H2, HSQLDB, Derby, or Sqlite and a local database.
 Then each user would have his own, local database and you wouldn't expose your Google SQL credentials.
 They would not need to install a database server, either.
 * Code that can't possibly work:
 ```java
 public static void readFile() {